Mbilia Bel: 2021–present: Big Mama

-In September 2020, M'bilia Bel, along with her manager, Jules Nsana, made an official visit to the Congolese First Lady, Denise Nyakéru Tshisekedi, where she announced plans to celebrate her 40th anniversary in the music industry with a concert on her birthday.
+In September 2020, Mbilia Bel, along with her manager, Jules Nsana, made an official visit to the Congolese First Lady, Denise Nyakéru Tshisekedi, where she announced plans to celebrate her 40th anniversary in the music industry with a concert on her birthday.
 Denise endorsed the event, which was set to take place at Pullman Kinshasa Grand Hotel.
 However, the concert was postponed to 13 February 2021 due to the COVID-19 pandemic.
-On 3 February 2021, M'bilia Bel released the maxi-single Big Mama as a gesture to console her fandom following the event's delay.
+On 3 February 2021, Mbilia Bel released the maxi-single Big Mama as a gesture to console her fandom following the event's delay.
 Big Mama was produced by Nsana Production and her agent, Mélody Tabu.

-On 5 July 2022, M'bilia Bel was part of the entourage of Kenya's former Prime Minister Raila Odinga's Azimio la Umoja–One Kenya Coalition Party in Central Kenya in Nyeri to back Raila ahead of the 2022 Kenyan general election.
-M'bilia Bel was summoned to the podium by Odinga, where her 1984 smash hit "Nakei Nairobi" was played.
+On 5 July 2022, Mbilia Bel was part of the entourage of Kenya's former Prime Minister Raila Odinga's Azimio la Umoja–One Kenya Coalition Party in Central Kenya in Nyeri to back Raila ahead of the 2022 Kenyan general election.
+Mbilia Bel was summoned to the podium by Odinga, where her 1984 smash hit "Nakei Nairobi" was played.
 She then encouraged Nyeri residents to vote for Odinga and Martha Karua.
-In November 2022, M'bilia Bel collaborated with Werrason, Reddy Amisi, Rebo Tchulo, Jeannot Bombenga, Héritier Watanabe, Awilo Longomba, Sista Becky, Poison Mobutu, Mianda Kabamba and Samarino on "Allons Tous Nous Faire Enrôler", a song composed for CENI's campaign to raise awareness among the population about the identification and enrollment operation for the 2023 Democratic Republic of the Congo general election.
+In November 2022, she collaborated with Werrason, Reddy Amisi, Rebo Tchulo, Jeannot Bombenga, Héritier Watanabe, Awilo Longomba, Sista Becky, Poison Mobutu, Mianda Kabamba and Samarino on "Allons Tous Nous Faire Enrôler", a song composed for CENI's campaign to raise awareness among the population about the identification and enrollment operation for the 2023 Democratic Republic of the Congo general election.

-She was set to perform at Monumental Bullring in Cartagena de Indias, Colombia, on 30 June 2024 as the main act on the second day of the Festival Vive La Salsa with other co-headliners.
+Mbilia Bel was set to perform at Monumental Bullring in Cartagena de Indias, Colombia, on 30 June 2024 as the main act on the second day of the Festival Vive La Salsa with other co-headliners.
 However, her set was postponed due to challenges obtaining a travel visa from the Colombian Embassy in Kenya.
 El Universal reported that civil protests were happening in Nairobi, where the embassy is based.
 These protests, incited by a contentious finance bill, disrupted operations and rendered it infeasible for M'bilia Bel to travel to Cartagena de Indias in time for the festival.

 Personal life

-While performing with Afrisa International, M'bilia Bel became romantically involved with Tabu Ley Rochereau.
-Their relationship resulted in an engagement in 1984 and the birth of their daughter, Melody Tabu, in the mid-1980s.
-By around 1988, the romance had ended, coinciding with her decision to leave Afrisa International.
-Unverified rumors suggested that the dispute arose following Tabu Ley's decision to add singer Faya Tess to Afrisa International, although both Bel and Rochereau publicly denied any conflict at the time.
-After their split, Bel briefly considered marrying a nephew of former Gabonese President Omar Bongo as his third wife, allegedly due to significant financial incentives.
+While performing with Afrisa International, Mbilia Bel began a romantic relationship with Tabu Ley Rochereau.
+They became engaged in 1984 and had a daughter, Melody Tabu, in the mid-1980s.
+Around 1988, their relationship had ended and coincided with her decision to leave Afrisa International.
+Some media reports attributed the split to Tabu Ley's decision to add singer Faya Tess to Afrisa International, although both Mbilia Bel and Rochereau publicly denied any conflict at the time.
+After their split, she briefly considered marrying Gustave Bongo, a nephew of former Gabonese President Omar Bongo as his third wife, allegedly due to significant financial incentives.
 She later withdrew from the arrangement to focus on advancing her solo career.
-In a 2025 interview on TV47 Kenya, Bel said that marriage does not suit her personal outlook or lifestyle.
+In a 2025 interview on TV47 Kenya, Mbilia Bel said that marriage does not suit her lifestyle.